 - Warning labels (in some cases)

 - Declaration of Conformity

 - Technical file

-- User manual
+- User instructions

 - Lab test reports

 In short, finding a supplier on (for example) Alibaba.com or Globalsources.com with a complete set of compliance documents and test reports is next to unheard of.
-This is not saying that suppliers on Alibaba.com or Globalsources are ‘bad’.
+This is not to say that suppliers on Alibaba.com or Globalsources are ‘bad’.
 What it means is that you simply can’t expect manufacturers in China, and elsewhere, to have everything sorted out for you.